WebarchivCZ/WACloud/client/public/markdown/FaQ.en.md

 **What are harvests?**

 Harvesting is the process of harvesting web content.
-There are several types, such as full-screen, selective or thematic.
-You can learn more about Webarchive harvests [here](https://www.webarchiv.cz/cs/o-webarchivu) and [here](http://invenio.nusl.cz/record/432325).
+There are several types, such as comprehensive, selective or thematic.
+You can learn more about Webarchive harvests [here](https://www.webarchiv.cz/en/about) and [here](http://invenio.nusl.cz/record/432325).

 **How big are the harvests?**